 In constant power operation, the electronic load measures both the input voltage and the input current to determine how much power it is sinking and adjusts the input resistance accordingly.
 As a result, both voltage and current measurement errors affect how close to the set point the input power will actually be.

 Achieving an accurate constant resistance also relies on the voltage and current measurements, but is more problematic.
 The user sets the constant resistance value, and the electronic load calculates the current that it must draw based on the input voltage.
 When the input voltage is high, and the current set point is low, the calculated current value could exceed the current set point or the maximum current rating of the load.
 In either case, the load will not be able to accurately simulate the desired resistance.

 When the input voltage is very low and the resistance set point is high, the current that the load must draw will be very small.
 In this case, current measurement errors could cause the actual current to be quite different than the current required to accurately simulate the desired resistance.

 To maintain accuracy in constant resistance more, avoid set points near the top and bottom of the current and voltage ranges.
 By selecting values between 10% and 90% of full-scale value, the electronic load will accurately provide a constant resistance.

 EA Elektro-Automatik programmable electronic loads use both analog and digital technology, and because our designs are modular, we can offer a wide variety of products to meet the needs of nearly any industrial or R&D application.
 Some EA programmable electronic loads, such as the EL 9000 Series, are conventional, heat dissipating loads.
-Other models, such as the ELR 9000 and ELR 10000 Series are “regenerative” loads.
+Other models, such as the ELR 10000 Series are “regenerative” loads.
 Regenerative loads return more than 90% of the energy they sink to the utility, dramatically reducing power consumption and thereby saving costs.